JustJarvaz/starter-restaurant-reservation-original/README.md

    - On one side, displays a list all tables for the restaurant sorted by `table_number`.
 The other side is the list of reservations.
      - Each table will display "Free" or "Occupied" depending on whether a group is seated at the table.
    - Display a "Seat now" button on each reservation for the current date only.
+   - the "Seat now" button will be disabled or hidden if the reservation is already assigned to a table.
    - Reservations may be seated at any time; before or after the actual reservation time.
 1. The `/reservations/:reservation_id/seat` page will
    - have the following required and not-nullable fields.